The Sulkan

 Reproduction and Life Cycle

-Sulkan possess a pure gilder reproduction system, with all mature individuals able to externally fertilize and lay eggs.
-Mature sulkan only reproduce every ten years.
-A single individual is capable of laying thousands of eggs at once, leading to massive fields of eggs within nesting grounds.
-After laying, these eggs are promptly abandoned.
+Sulkan have gilder reproduction with all mature individuals capable of externally fertilizing and laying eggs.
+Mature sulkan only reproduce every ten years, coming together to native nesting sites for a single night to breed.
+A single individual can lay several thousand eggs at once, leading to inconceivably massive fields of eggs within nesting grounds.
+After eggs have been laid and fertilized, they are promptly abandoned.

 Sulkan are considered adults at 20, sexually mature at 30, and physically mature at 40.
-Their lifespan peaks at 800 years, however the average adult life expectancy ranges anywhere from 100 to 400 years.
+While their life expectancy ranges from 100 to 400 years, their lifespan peaks at 800.

 Social Structure

-Sulkan do not have a distinction between platonic and romantic relationships, and instead divide their relationships into family, friends, enemies, and strangers.
+Sulkan do not have any real distinction between platonic and romantic relationships.
+Instead, the majority of their relationships are split between friends, family, and strangers.

-Unfortunately, conflict within kinships is not uncommon.
-Most kinships possess hierarchies, with the strongest and largest member leading the rest.
-Smaller individuals are more likely to face bullying and abuse than their larger siblings.
+Conflict within pods and even kinships is not uncommon.
+Most communities possess loose hierarchies, with the strongest and largest members often leading the rest.
+Smaller individuals are often not taken seriously unless their might is proven.

-Sulkan become extremely stressed out when isolated and deteriorate quickly when separated from others.
-Even encountering an enemy is preferrable to being completely alone.
-No matter how they were separated from their kinship, lone sulkan (referred to as being unwound) are almost always treated with pity.
-It is not unusual for highly fragmented kinships to invite unwound sulkan into their family- something that is otherwise unheard of.
+Sulkan become extremely stressed out when alone and deteriorate quickly when separated from others.
+Even encountering an enemy is preferable to complete isolation.
+Lone sulkan without a family or community are treated with pity and horror.
+It is not unusual for highly fragmented kinships to invite isolated sulkan into their family.

-However, sulkan who outright and repeatedly deny any form of familial connection are faced with far harsher treatment.
-They are often stereotyped as being mentally unwell and unpredictable.
-Most individuals are well known in their home region and thus are almost always chased out of the territories of local pods.
+However, some sulkan who have outright disowned and separated from their kinships are faced with far harsher treatment.
+Most individuals are well known in their home region and are often chased out of the territories of local pods.

 Diet